Dallas County District Court Exhibit Requirements

 Scheduling Order

 Exchange deadlines set by judge's docket control order.
-Level 3 cases (TRCP 190.4) typically 30 days before trial.
+Level 3 cases (TRCP 190.4) commonly land around 30 days before trial.
 Always check your order.

 Trial Binders